mnms/docs/docs/get-started2.md

 !!!
 Note
-    This page guides how to start FlashBase on CentOS manually.
+    This page guides how to start LightningDB on CentOS manually.
 In case of using **AWS EC2 Instance**, please use [1.
 Automated Installation (recommanded)](get-started1.md)

 # 1. Optimizing System Parameters